We love the beaches in Thailand but if you ask us, Chiang Mai is where it's at.

 The Larder Cafe

 You have got to order the French Toast at this restaurant.
-It's delicious, but so are loads of other options on their menu (like avocado and bacon sandwiches.
-YUM).
+It's delicious, but so are loads of other options on their menu (like avocado and bacon sandwiches and smoothies).

 Our Favorite Day Trips + Nearby Vacation Spots

-Climb this sticky waterfall.
 Just outside of Chiang Mai is a pretty unique waterfall.
-The rock the water flows on is "sticky" — instead of smooth glossy stones, there are textured rocks that have enough grip that you can climb up them.
+The rock the water flows on is "sticky" — instead of smooth glossy stones, there are textured rocks that have enough grip that you can climb up them!
 That post has all the info you'll need to get there, and suggestions on what you should bring with you.
 It's a fun and unique little side adventure.

 Pai is a spot most tourists miss.
 It's a cool, chill, hippie mountain village to the northwest of Chiang Mai.
-Come for a couple of days trekking in the mountains, exploring darling little shops and cafes, and relaxing in our favorite hostel.
+Come for a couple of days trekking in the mountains, exploring waterfalls, hopping from shops to darling cafes, and relaxing in our favorite hostel.
+The two cities are about 3 hours away from each other and make for a fun 3-4 day itinerary if you visit both.

 Getting To Chiang Mai

-Luckily for everyone who would like to visit, this Thai city is very well connected and a big spot for tourists which makes getting here very easy.
-There are frequent flights from the capital city of Bangkok, but don't worry, if you're not in Bangkok you can still get here easily.
+Luckily for everyone who would like to visit Chiang Mai, this Thai city is very well connected — it's a big spot for tourists, which makes getting here very easy.
+There are frequent flights from the capital city of Bangkok, as well as other connections.
+It works conveniently to use Bangkok or Phitsanulok as a jumping-off point (it's an easier weekend adventure if you're already in the north, which is why we love heading here from somewhere like Phitsanulok):

 Get Here By Train